Biruk-Abere/LLMs-Neural-Text-Degeneration/README.md

 Reproducing Results from the Paper: "The Curious Case of Neural Text Degeneration".
 This is done for my LLMs class, I'll update the changes soon!
+***

+This paper explores the problem of neural text degeneration in language models.
+While these models can produce fluent text at first, they often suffer from issues like vocabulary distribution imbalances, repetition, and a gradual loss of coherence, leading to nonsensical or degraded outputs.
+To address this we propose Nucleus Sampling, a simple but effective method to draw considerably higher quality text out of neural language models than previous decoding strategies.
+Our approach avoids text degeneration by truncating the unreliable tail of the probability distribution, sampling from the dynamic nucleus of tokens containing the vast majority of the probability mass.

 ## Main Results
 ![Main Results](Results/Main_Results.png)